whitestone-no/SegnoSharp/src/lib/README.md

-This folder should contain libraries and binaries that WASP is depending on that are not available through other channels like NuGet.
+This folder should contain libraries and binaries that SegnoSharp is depending on that are not available through other channels like NuGet.
 This includes BASS, and (if necessary) external audio decoders that can be used by `bassenc.dll`